Cell Biology, Neuroscience

 Dr. Horwich is also Sterling Professor of Genetics and Pediatrics at Yale School of Medicine.

-Horwich and his coworkers have studied the mechanism of chaperonin assistance ever since.
-The machine helps at two levels.
-First, the cylinder’s open ring selectively binds an unfolded protein’s “greasy” surface, which eventually becomes buried in the folded state.
-Protein binding to the chaperonin prevents misfolding and aggregation.
-Second, a lid structure, a second protein called a cochaperonin, is added to the open ring, thus encapsulating the unfolded protein and allowing it to fold in solitary confinement, without the possibility of aggregation, following Anfinsen's principles.
-After 10 seconds, the lid pops off and out comes the properly folded protein, like a jack-in-the-box.
+Horwich has studied chaperonin action in protein folding ever since that unexpected finding.
+The machine assists in two ways.
+First, the cylinder’s open ring binds an unfolded protein’s “greasy” surface, which eventually becomes buried in the folded state.
+Such binding to the chaperonin prevents misfolding and aggregation.
+Second, a lid structure called a co-chaperonin is added to the open ring, sequestering the unfolded protein from other cellular components and allowing folding to proceed undisturbed.
+Then, the lid pops off and the properly folded protein emerges.

 Most of Horwich’s mechanism studies have focused on the bacterial chaperonin called GroEL.
 His genetic studies proceeded to biochemical studies, then to crystallographic studies, to electron micrograph studies, to structure-function studies, and finally to NMR studies.
 The result is a dynamic view of the working cycle of this machine.